rust-lang/rustc-dev-guide/src/compiler_lectures/how_salsa_works.md

 This means that when you try to compute with the library, Salsa is going to compute various derived values, and eventually read the input and produce the result for the asked computation.

-Salsa is going to track, in the course of computing, which inputs were accessed, which derived values, and this is going to be used later to determine what's going to happen when the inputs change: are the derived values still valid?
+In the course of computing, Salsa tracks which inputs were accessed and which values are derived.
+This information is used to determine what's going to happen when the inputs change: are the derived values still valid?

-This doesn't mean necessarily that each computation downstream from the input is going to be checked, since that is going to be costly.
-Salsa only needs to check each downstream computation until it finds one that isn't changed, therefore it won't need to check the other derived computations, since they wouldn't need to change.
+This doesn't necessarily mean that each computation downstream from the input is going to be checked, which could be costly.
+Salsa only needs to check each downstream computation until it finds one that isn't changed.
+At that point, it won't check other derived computations since they wouldn't need to change.

 It's is helpful to think about this as a graph with nodes.
-Each derived value has a dependency on some other values, that could be base or derived.
+Each derived value has a dependency on other values, which could themselves be either base or derived.
 Base values don't have a dependency.

 ```ignore
 I <- A <- C ...